 Firstly, there are two directions that you can go down, with neither path being the wrong one to choose – it’s all down to whatever feels right for you in your circumstances.
 You can either foster through your local authority’s fostering team, or you can go independent and foster through a private fostering agency.

-It’s all about that initial inquiry – when they get back in touch, each fostering group will quickly put your mind at ease and answer any burning questions that you may have, but it’s also important that they provide you with all the possible information that you need, to ensure that you fully comprehend what fostering a child will mean for you going forward over the next 4 to 6 months to be approved as a foster carer (so you’re in good hands, regardless of whether you ask questions or not!)The good news is that as soon as you get started in the process of foster parenting, life will… Click To Tweet
+It’s all about that initial inquiry – when they get back in touch, each fostering group will quickly put your mind at ease and answer any burning questions that you may have, but it’s also important that they provide you with all the possible information that you need, to ensure that you fully comprehend what fostering a child will mean for you going forward over the next 4 to 6 months to be approved as a foster carer (so you’re in good hands, regardless of whether you ask questions or not!)The good news is that as soon as you get started in the process of foster parenting, life will get much easier very quickly as you go along.
+Click To Tweet

 2. Home Visit